trtc888/RNA-seq-analysis-sample/README.md

 # A quick guide to RNA seq analysis
 During my work, I often noticed that researchers with limited expousure to bioinformatics studies can be easily overwholmed by the complex results.
 Imagine seeing 500 genes upregulated, 600 genes downregulated, and tens, if not hundreds pathway involved, the first question usually is, how can that help.
+On the other hand, people are curious how the analysis is done and many researchers expressed interests to me that they wanted to leearn how to analyze the -omics data.

 In this quick guide, I will try to make a simple workflow for those who are not very familiar with RNA seq to be hands on.
 My hope is simply following this guide with minimal modification of the code, we can perform basic but surfficient RNA seq analysis.
 My current plan is to write five short documents with given codes, including: